calebmsword/cpp-notes/value category.md

 }
 ```

-Operator overloads can completely hijack the expected behavior of operators, and trivially-copiable classes are implicitly compiled with an operator overload that allows rvalues to appear on the right hand side of a copy assignment.
+Operator overloads can completely hijack the expected behavior of operators, and trivially-copiable classes are implicitly compiled with an operator overload that allows rvalues to appear on the left hand side of a copy assignment.

 <br>
 <br>